 Exercises requiring single arm, single leg movements on opposite sides of the body require left brain and right brain activity and use of all the slings within the body.
 These slings are the key for creating optimal movement and power.

 Any sports program that tries to encourage an upgrade to your brain will always reap huge rewards on the sporting field.

 I hope this gives you a good understanding of what to do if you want to train for sports and be the best athlete you can be.
 Strength and Cardio fitness are just one of many elements needed for sports, and to be honest are not as important as agility, balance, coordination and power!
 By incorporating a complete program you give yourself every chance of reaching your potential as an athlete and preventing injury at the same time.
 All of these skills and abilities can be trained by ALL ages, just the degree of difficulty will be different.
-This is what makes up our NEW SPORTS SPECIFIC training program and has enabled us to teach and train sporting athletes from many sports, the principles of exactly how to prevent injury and improve performance to be the best possible player.
+This is just a sample of what makes up our NEW SPORTS SPECIFIC training program and has enabled us to teach and train sporting athletes from many sports, the principles of exactly how to prevent injury and improve performance to be the best possible player.